wolkenheim/spring-kafka-avro/README.md

 Now on the first restart all messages are getting consumed and acknowledged, after the second restart no more messages are consumed.

+## 5. Unit Test for the consumer
+Writing a test is simple.
+The consumer is just a method expecting a product object and an acknowledgement.
+The second one can be mocked via `Acknowledgment ack = mock(Acknowledgment.class);`.
+For the test product I introduced a factory helper.
+The test is pretty straight forward.
+You get the logging message.
+Now in a real application something is done with the consumed message.
+E.g. saved to a database via a service and repository.
+So the idea here would be spying on the arguments of the service and asserting that they are what we expect them to be.
+I will be honest here - this is quite redundant.
+Passing in object in and expecting the same object to be passed on.
+However, it is a test at least.

 ---

+## Helpful resources:

 https://docs.spring.io/spring-kafka/reference/html/#reference

 https://www.confluent.io/blog/schema-registry-avro-in-spring-boot-application-tutorial/